-The program is funded by the National Science Foundation's Research Experience for Undergraduates (REU) program, VIMS, The College of William and Mary (W&M), private donors, and grants to individual faculty.
+The program is funded by the National Science Foundation's Research Experiences for Undergraduates (REU) program, VIMS, William and Mary (W&M), private donors, and grants to individual faculty.
 The NSF contact for this program is Lisa Rom, elrom@NSF.gov or 703-292-7709.
 NSF does not handle REU applications; please contact each REU site directly for application information (see "How To Apply" link to the left for the VIMS REU application).

 All students, including those traditionally under-represented in the marine sciences, are encouraged to apply.
 In general, rising juniors and seniors are preferred for the traditional REU because of their better course preparation, but we will also consider rising sophomores who have enough science and math background (e.g. AP or other advanced courses in high school) to benefit from an earlier research experience.
 Some advanced placement courses will show up on your college transcript.
 If they do not, please be sure to mention what you've taken in the "other comments" section of the application.

 We are committed to building a diverse and inclusive community of marine scientists.
 We want people from all cultures and all backgrounds to feel welcome at the Virginia Institute of Marine Science.
-However, due to funding constraints, we are generally unable to consider applications of foreign students unless they are permanent residents or already in possession of a F1 Student visa to attend a college or university in the U.S.
+Undergraduate student participants supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.

 VIMS houses state-of-the-art oceanographic instrumentation and analytical facilities, a large fleet of coastal research vessels, a world-class marine science library, and is within close proximity to a variety of habitats ranging from freshwater tributaries to the coastal ocean.
 The School of Marine Science is a part of the College of William and Mary, one of the most highly rated public universities emphasizing undergraduate education in the United States.